 Who We Are

-In 2014 Gotta Van Productions, Inc. was founded in Sarasota, FL by Ann Morrison, Blake Walton with David A. Coyle after being welcomed as solo artists by the largest Solo Festival in the world, the United Solo Festival in NYC.
+In 2014 Gotta Van Productions, Inc. was founded in Sarasota, FL by Ann Morrison and Blake Walton with David A. Coyle after being welcomed as solo artists by the largest solo festival in the world, The United Solo Festival in NYC

 Ann Morrison, Artistic Director & Blake Walton, Managing Director